Our Founding Chairman

 On his part, Munir accepted the chairmanship as a challenge as he had a passion and pride for this charity.
 Many times he requested his fellow trustees that he wanted to take a backseat and that someone else should take over from him, but always the trustees would not entertain his request as his contribution to Muslim Care dictated that he was the perfect person for this position.

-He took the small charity to a high level transforming it into an incorporated charitable organisation status, which is commonly referred to as CIO in charity legislation.
+He took the small charity to a high level transforming it into a charitable incorporated organisation status, which is commonly referred to as CIO in charity legislation.

-Munir not only commanded respect amongst his fellow trustees but it also became a fact that he was Muslim Care and Muslim Care was him; always ready and willing to take foreign trips to Pakistan, Sri Lanka and Kenya at his own cost to monitor the projects Muslim Care was engaged in, in those countries.
+Munir not only commanded respect among his fellow trustees but it also became a fact that he was Muslim Care and Muslim Care was him; he was always ready and willing to take foreign trips to Pakistan, Sri Lanka and Kenya at his own cost to monitor the projects Muslim Care was engaged in.

 We all pray that Munir be rewarded by Almighty Allah for his noble and charitable deeds.
 All at Muslim Care miss him dearly.
-May Allah bless his soul!
+May Allah grant him the highest level of Jannah.